 1. There is minimal equipment required to play.

 The game of cribbage requires only a standard deck of cards and a wood cribbage board (or a pencil if you’re in a pinch).
 The wood cribbage board houses the pegs needed for scoring, so that is genuinely all that is needed to invite someone to a cribbage game.
+Make sure you choose a good quality cribbage board that will last for years of gameplay.
 The portability of the board also makes it a popular game for pop-up matches at the park, around the dinner table in the evening, or at your favorite locale while visiting the UK.

 2. It’s a good game for 2.